Noise dissipation mechanisms of an acoustic liner under grazing flow: Parametric analysis of acoustic dissipation for a single orifice

-The net acoustic energy per unit time transferred to the vortical field by vortex shedding and the energy dissipated directly by wall viscosity, as functions of SPL, are shown in \fref{fig:energy_budget}(a) for both the no-flow and grazing flow cases.
+The net acoustic energy per unit time transferred to the vortical field by vortex shedding and the energy dissipated directly by viscous effects, as functions of SPL, are shown in \fref{fig:energy_budget}(a) for both the no-flow and grazing flow cases.
 All values are normalised by the corresponding impinging acoustic energy upstream of the orifice, $E_i$.
 The details of the calculation of $E_i$ are reported in the Appendix \ref{appB}.

+In the following, in order to use the two dimensional results previously described, the energy quantities are scaled to their three-dimensional counterparts thus evaluating the net acoustic energy dissipated per unit volume under the hypothesis of axial-symmetry.
+For validation purposes, the full three-dimensional energy evaluation is reported for the representative configuration described above.
+The comparison between the 3D energy values and the scaled 2D estimates shows good agreement.
+This confirms that the scaled 2D formulation captures the dominant trends.

 In the absence of grazing flow (red curve, solid squares), the net acoustic energy converted into vorticity increases with SPL: it remains negligible at 130\,dB, becomes slightly larger at 140\,dB, and rises more consistently at 150\,dB before levelling off at 160\,dB.
 Despite differences in normalisation and the definition of $E_i$, these results are broadly consistent with earlier findings by \citet{tam_microfluid_2000}.
-Conversely, the viscous dissipation contribution (red curve, empty triangles) dominates at low SPL but its relative importance decreases as SPL increases, becoming lower than the vortex shedding contribution at 160\,dB.
+Conversely, the viscous dissipation contribution (red curve, empty triangles) dominates at low SPL but its relative importance decreases as the SPL increases, becoming lower than the vortex shedding contribution at 150\,dB.

-When the grazing flow is introduced (black line in \fref{fig:energy_budget}(a)), the dissipation mechanisms change substantially.
-At low SPL (130 and 140\,dB), the viscous dissipation becomes roughly three times higher than in the no-flow case.
-It increases slightly from 130 to 140\,dB, highlighting that at low to moderately low SPL, grazing flow strongly modifies the dissipation process by increasing the viscous contribution.
+When the grazing flow is introduced (black line in \fref{fig:energy_budget}(a)), the relative importance of the dissipation mechanisms change substantially.
+At low SPL (130 and 140\,dB), the viscous dissipation becomes larger than in the no-flow case.
+It increases slightly from 130 to 140\,dB, highlighting that, at low to moderately low SPL, grazing flow strongly modifies the dissipation process by increasing the viscous contribution.
 However, at higher SPL, the viscous dissipation in the grazing flow case approaches the level observed without flow, suggesting that the effect of high amplitude pressure fluctuations becomes predominant over flow-induced effects.